 - Participant and at least one biological parent must be willing to provide blood sample

 You are not eligible to participate if:

-- Taken an investigational drug as part of another research study within the last 30 days.
+- Taken an investigational drug as part of another research study within the last 30 days of study enrollment.

 - Metal implants/non-compatible medical devices or medical conditions, including vagus nerve stimulator that may cause problems with MRI scanning.

 - Unwilling or unable to comply with study procedures or assessments.